Driver medical fitness information for medical professionals

 The CCMTA Medical Standards with B.C.
 Specific Guidelines is the decision guiding tool used by RoadSafetyBC in determining driver licence status and is a reference for medical practitioners when they are assessing driver fitness.
 The CCMTA Medical Standards with B.C.
 Specific Guidelines was developed to ensure that driver fitness determinations are made using the best available evidence.

-The Canadian Medical Association (CMA) continues to be a clinical reference for physicians when they are counseling patients regarding driving.
-Additionally reference materials and supports including College of Physicians and Surgeons, the Canadian Medical Protective Association (CMPA), and RoadSafetyBC, also remain valid references for medical practitioners.
+The Canadian Medical Association continues to be a clinical reference for physicians when they are counseling patients regarding driving.
+Additionally reference materials and supports including College of Physicians and Surgeons, the Canadian Medical Protective Association, and RoadSafetyBC, also remain valid references for medical practitioners.

-To assist in determining an individual’s fitness to drive, RoadSafetyBC will mail a Driver Medical Examination Report (DMER) to an individual driver, and require them to have their physician complete it.
+To assist in determining an individual’s fitness to drive, RoadSafetyBC will mail a Driver's Medical Examination Report to an individual driver, and require them to have their physician complete it.
 Under the Motor Vehicle Act, it is the driver’s responsibility to ensure that their address is current.

-There are currently two types of DMERs – blue forms which are sent to drivers with known, or suspected, medical conditions, and yellow forms which are sent to drivers when they turn 80 and every two years thereafter and to commercial drivers at specified intervals.
+There are currently two types of examination reports – blue forms which are sent to drivers with known, or suspected, medical conditions, and yellow forms which are sent to drivers when they turn 80 and every two years thereafter and to commercial drivers at specified intervals.

-RoadSafetyBC reimburses physicians $75 for completing a blue DMER on a patient’s behalf.
+RoadSafetyBC reimburses physicians $75 for completing a blue assessment report on a patient’s behalf.
 Information regarding how to claim that reimbursement is printed on the form.
-Patients are responsible for paying any surcharge which medical professionals may levy beyond $75 for completion of the DMER.
-RoadSafetyBC does not reimburse for completion of a yellow DMER.
+Patients are responsible for paying any surcharge which medical professionals may levy beyond $75 for completion of the report.
+RoadSafetyBC does not reimburse for completion of a yellow examination report.

-RoadSafetyBC will also accept DMERs completed by Nurse Practitioners that are licensed to practice in Canada or the United States.
+RoadSafetyBC will also accept a Driver's Medical Examination Report completed by nurse practitioners that are licensed to practice in Canada or the United States.

 As a medical professional, what is my role in the driver fitness assessment process?